Minimum-gain Pole Placement with Sparse Static Feedback: Introduction

 Early works for MGEAP, including \cite{LFG-DJ:75, BK-RC:80}, presented approximate solutions using low rank feedback and successive pole placement techniques.
 Simultaneous robust and minimum gain pole placement were studied in \cite{HKT-JL:97,AV:00a, AV:03, AV:00b}.
 For a survey and performance comparison of these MGEAP studies, see \cite{AP-RS-TN:15} and the references therein.
 The regional pole placement problem was studied in \cite{SD-BC-DC:10}, \cite{SD-DC:14}, where the eigenvalues were assigned inside a specified region.
-While all these studies have provided useful insights on REAP/MGEAP, they do not consider sparsity constraints on the feedback matrix.
-Further, the techniques in these studies cannot be used or simply extended to obtain a sparse solution.
-In contrast, we study the sparse EAP/MGEAP by explicitly including the sparsity constraints into the problem.
+While these studies have provided useful insights on REAP/MGEAP, they do not consider sparsity constraints on the feedback matrix.
+In contrast, we study the sparse EAP/MGEAP by explicitly including the sparsity constraints in the problem formulation and solutions.

 There have also been numerous studies on EAP with sparse \emph{dynamic} LTI feedback.
 The concept of decentralized fixed modes (DFMs) was introduced in \cite{SHW-EJD:73} and later refined in \cite{JPC-ASM:76}.
 Decentralized fixed modes are those eigenvalues of the system which cannot be shifted using a static/dynamic feedback with \emph{fully decentralized} sparsity pattern (i.e. the case where controllers have access only to local states).
 The remaining eigenvalues of the system can be arbitrarily assigned.
 However, this cannot be achieved in general using a static decentralized controller and requires the use of \emph{dynamic} decentralized controller \cite{SHW-EJD:73}.
 Other algebraic characterizations of the DFMs were presented in \cite{BDOA-DJC:81, EJD-UO:83}.
 The notion of DFMs was generalized for an \emph{arbitrary} sparsity pattern and the concept of structurally fixed modes (SFMs) was introduced in \cite{MES-DDS:81}.
 Graph theoretical characterizations of structurally fixed modes were provided in \cite{VP-MES-DDS:84, VP-MES-DDS:83}.
 As in the case of DFMs, assigning the non-SFMs also requires \emph{dynamic} controllers.
 These studies on DFMs and SFMs present feasibility conditions and analysis methods for the EAP problem with sparse \emph{dynamic} feedback.
 In contrast, we study both EAP and MGEAP with sparse \emph{static} controllers, assuming the sparse EAP is feasible.
 We remark that EAP with sparsity and static feedback controller is in fact important for several network design and control problems, and easier to implement than its dynamic counterpart.